Ferrari 348: 348 GTB, GTS, Spider

-In late 1993, the 348 was revised, featuring subtle styling changes (front grille, rear chrome Cavallino and removable seat cushions) and more power, this time 312 hp and 320 PS (Europe) from the same 3.4-litre engine, with an improved version of the Bosch Motronic 2.7 Engine Management System and a new exhaust system (single muffler).
+In late 1993, the 348 was revised, featuring subtle styling changes (front grille, rear chrome Cavallino and removable seat cushions) and a bump in power, this time 320 PS; 312 hp for North America.
+The engine remained the same 3.4-litre unit, with an improved version of the Bosch Motronic 2.7 Engine Management System and a new exhaust system with a single muffler.

-The revised cars are called 348 GTB (252 made) and GTS (137 made) and were presented to the public as the 348 GT versions, equipped with the F119H engine (as opposed to the original F119D and US F119G).
+The revised cars are called 348 GTB and GTS and were presented to the public as the 348 GT versions, equipped with the F119H engine (as opposed to the original F119D and federalized F119G).
 The F119H engine had an increased 10.8:1 compression ratio as compared to the F119D & F119G's 10.4:1 compression ratio, taller intake plenums, a larger intake compensation valve, fuel pressure raised from 3.4 bar to 3.8 bar, and different camshaft timing.